 Roughly 10% of people in the US are raging alcoholics.
 Could we offer them the chance to self-exclude from alcohol?

-Unfortunately, it seems very difficult.
+It seems very difficult.
 We’d have to force some heavyweight process of checking IDs on all bars and liquor stores.
 Even then, it wouldn’t be very effective, since people could still have their friends buy it for them.
 Do we want to make it illegal to hand out drinks at a party without checking everyone’s ID against a database?
 It would be a nightmare.

 A while ago, I had a strange idea.
 In principle, instead of having people ban themselves from alcohol legally, couldn’t it be done biologically?
 After all, this is the solution evolution came up with.
 Can we allow people to opt-in to getting the Asian flush?

 Obviously, this is just hypothetical.
 For one thing, is it even possible?
 It seems hard, but with the full might of our modern nano RNAi cell-therapy CAR-T stem-cell gene therapy arsenal, perhaps we could figure something out.
 It doesn’t matter though.
 We could never actually give such a drug to people, since it’s equivalent to poisoning them.